tardate/LittleArduinoProjects/playground/ATtiny/PinChangeInterrupts/README.md

 The [PinChangeInterrupts.ino](./PinChangeInterrupts.ino?raw=true) sketch is a simple demonstration of pin change interrupts.
 It uses the ATtiny register macros to setup the registers accordingly.

-The ATtiny85 is programmed using the Arduino ISP sketch running on an Arduino Uno.
+The ATtiny85 is programmed using an Arduino Uno as described in [LEAP#070 Programming an ATtiny With ArduinoISP](../ProgrammingWithArduinoISP).
-See [LEAP#070 ProgrammingWithArduinoISP](../ProgrammingWithArduinoISP) for more info.

 ## Construction

+Designed with Fritzing: see [PinChangeInterrupts.fzz](./PinChangeInterrupts.fzz).

 ![Breadboard](./assets/PinChangeInterrupts_bb.jpg?raw=true)